-1 The public may view and print images of the contents of trademark application and registration records through the Trademark Status and Document Retrieval ("TSDR") database on the USPTO website at http://tsdr.uspto.gov/
+1 The public may view and print images of the contents of trademark application and registration records through the Trademark Status and Document Retrieval ("TSDR") database on the USPTO website at http://tsdr.uspto.gov/.

 Under USPTO Rules, an applicant, registrant, or party to a trademark proceeding whose domicile is not located within the United States or its territories must be represented before the USPTO by an attorney who is an active member in good standing of the bar of the highest court of a U.S. state or territory.
 See 37 C.F.R. §§ 2.11(a), 11.1, 11.14(a).
-Therefore, all foreign-domiciled applicants, registrants, or parties to proceedings before the Office are required to be represented by a qualified attorney, licensed to practice law in the United States ("U.S. Counsel Rule").
-See 37 C.F.R. §§ 2.11(a), 2.18(a), 2.193(e).
+Therefore, all foreign-domiciled applicants, registrants, or parties to proceedings before the Office are required to be represented by a qualified U.S.-licensed attorney ("U.S. Counsel Rule").
+See 37 C.F.R. §§ 2.11(a), 2.18(a), 2.193(e), 11,14(a).

 Providing false, fictitious, or fraudulent information in connection with the requirement for U.S. counsel is considered submitting a paper for an improper purpose in violation of 37 C.F.R. § 11.18(b) and is subject to the sanctions and actions set forth in 37 C.F.R. § 11.18(c).
 See 37 C.F.R. § 2.11(e).
-Those sanctions and actions may include striking the offending paper, terminating the proceedings, or other actions deemed appropriate under the circumstances.
+Those may include striking the offending paper, terminating the proceedings, or other actions deemed appropriate under the circumstances.
 37 C.F.R. § 11.18(c).